What are Hearts of Palm and What do They Taste Like?

 Hearts of palm are the newest rage in health food; you will find them everywhere, from on top of salads to turned into noodles and used as an alternative to regular pasta.
-Besides their pleasant taste, there are many health benefits to consuming hearts of palm, which is undoubtedly driving their rise to superfood stardom.
+Besides their pleasant mild taste, there are many health benefits to consuming hearts of palm, which is undoubtedly driving their rise to superfood stardom.

 History of Hearts of Palm

 Hearts of palm are a historical part of the diet of many indigenous and traditional people, from the deep Amazon forest to the island of Jamaica.
 There are actually several different trees that the heart of palm comes from, but they are all related and produce an almost exactly similar product.
 This product is a fibrous but fleshy heart that many local people consider almost like "tree meat."
 And, as we are about to see, that is a very accurate description.

 Hearts of Palm Are High in Protein

 Vegetarians often struggle to get enough protein in their diet, meaning heart of palm could be an absolute game-changer in the plant-based food movement.
 According to WebMD, heart of palm is a "rich source" of protein that contains all nine essential amino acids.
 These essential amino acids are important for building muscle and organ tissue and cannot be made by your body, so they need to be consumed in food.
 Very few vegetables contain all nine of these essential amino acids, so the heart of palm joins the rank of other superfoods like quinoa and buckwheat as a complete source of protein.

 Hearts of Palm Are a Low-Calorie, High-Fiber Food